Top US health expert says unvaccinated are 'sitting ducks' for delta variant amid surge - NewsBreak

 Our country is in a historic fight against the Coronavirus.
 Add Changing America to your Facebook or Twitter feed to stay on top of the news.

-Internal documents from the Centers for Disease Control and Prevention show that more than a million Americans have received an unauthorized third dose of a vaccine, ABC reported last week.
+Internal documents from the Centers for Disease Control and Prevention show that more than a million Americans have gotten an unauthorized third dose of a vaccine, ABC reported last week.
+White House chief medical advisor medical advisor Anthony Fauci said last week he anticipates that additional doses for the immunocompromised could be available within a few weeks.

+"No one wants to get ahead of the FDA, because they're an independent group that makes their decision — then that's good in many respects because there will never be any concern that we're influencing them," Fauci told NBC.
+"I hope that it will be within the next few weeks.
+I hope that it's within the month of August."

 READ MORE STORIES FROM CHANGING AMERICA